featherenvy/botvana/README.md

 ### botnode

 `botnode` is Botvana's trading bot.
-Botnode uses thread-per-core architecture where each thread is pinned to exactly one unique CPU core.
+Botnode uses thread-per-core architecture where each thread is pinned to exactly one logical CPU core.
 Each CPU core runs different engine with custom event loop.
 Data is sent between engines using ring channels and no state is shared between the threads.